Back pay for unpaid wages and overtime: Who qualifies?

 California law requires employers to pay for “all necessary expenditures or losses” directly related to an employee’s job.
 A number of expenses may qualify under this definition, including:

-• Travel expenses, including mileage reimbursement.
-This includes driving between work locations during a shift, driving to client locations, or even driving to the bank to make a deposit at the end of a shift.
+- Travel expenses, including mileage reimbursement.
+This includes driving between work locations during a shift.
+Driving to client locations or the bank to deposit at the end of a shift.

-• Business use of a cell phone.
-This includes situations in which employers require employee to log in or clock in using an app on their personal cell phone.
+- Business use of a cell phone.
+This includes situations where employers require employees to log in or clock in using an app.

-• Employers are not permitted to charge employees for uniforms or specialized equipment necessary for the performance of their job.
+- Employers are not permitted to charge employees for uniforms or specialized equipment necessary for the performance of their jobs.

 Employee vs. independent contractor